Objectivist-Nexus/fro/index.md

 At present, there are four concurrently running [study groups](/fro/study-groups/), each meeting monthly and each focusing on different books or discussion topics.

-FROLIC, our [social group](/fro/social-events/), includes dinners, museum tours, park visits, and other ad hoc events.
+FROLIC ("FRO Laughter, Ideas, Chow"), our [social group](/fro/social-events/), includes dinners, museum tours, park visits, and other ad hoc events.

 FRO does not hold [conferences](/fro/resources/#conferences), but we occasionally host talks, presented either by members or guest speakers.